Skip to Content

 Photos via the Sitting Room at Delahunt on Facebook

-There are also craft cocktail materials keeping with that 1950s/60s vibe.
-Why not try the Whiskey Punch with Slane Whiskey, Rooibos and fermented pineapple, or an Apple Fashioned with Longueville Irish Apple Brandy, maple syrup and chocolate?
+The cocktail list matches the room.
+Drinks are built carefully rather than showily, with options like the Whiskey Punch using Slane Whiskey, rooibos and fermented pineapple, or the Apple Fashioned made with Longueville Irish Apple Brandy, maple syrup and chocolate.
+Balanced, considered, and easy to return to.

 Related read: Check out our guide to 13 pubs pouring the best Guinness in Dublin (well known spots and hidden gems)